Tips for success in re-building your GFA-565/585 circuit board.

 Parts: Here’s a spreadsheet with part numbers from Mouser for all known equivalents.
 Quantities are exactly enough to populate one board.
 Order extras if you need to match transistors or resistors.
 You don’t need to replace everything on the board, but I recommend at least replacing all resistors and small signal diodes. (except for the stabistors, keep those if yours are OK.
 They are delicate, so be careful de-soldering.)

 Resistors listed are all 0.1% tolerance in symmetrical applications, and 1% elsewhere.
 Dale RN55C is my preference, but they are not available in all resistance values, so TE Connectivity YR1 0.1% series resistors are used where Dales cannot be had.
 You may find that stocks have changed since this writing.

 Notes: (In no particular order)

 - Error in the service manual: In the parts list, the first mention of R114 should read R144.

 R144, R145 1/4w/499ohms

 R114, R145 1/4w/499ohms

 - Reusing original parts: Be cautious about re-using the original components, especially around the high-impedance parts of the input stage.
-The bad capacitors can spray electrolyte all over the board, and a drop of spittle can create a conductive path between component leads, even on the undersides of transistors.
+The bad capacitors spray electrolyte all over the board, and a drop of spittle can create a conductive path between component leads, even on the undersides of transistors.
 Clean between the leads with a sharp cotton swab.
 All re-used parts should be run through an ultrasonic cleaner.
 For a solvent, I use a 50/50 mix of denatured alcohol or vodka, and Simple Green.
-Rinse the parts in water afterwards.
+Rinse the parts in water afterwards and dry thoroughly.
 Your nose can tell you if there is still electrolyte remaining on a component lead.
-Just heat with a soldering iron and sniff.
+Just heat the component lead with a soldering iron and sniff.
 The smell is very distinctive; a bit like rotten antifreeze.
 Once you smell it, you’ll never forget it.
 To get an idea of what it smells like, try heating up a component pad around one of the bad caps on the original board.
 Gross, huh?